-The errors/ deliberate action which could lead to exposure should the extent possible be avoided.
-The errors would include many, some of them illustrated below:
+The errors / deliberate actions which could lead to exposure, should be avoided to the extent possible.
+The errors would include many, some of which are illustrated below:

-- (i) Classifying the supply for lower rate of GST without merit- This may be due to competition or due to fact that the buyer is unable to avail the credit. - (ii) Classifying the supply under higher slab to avoid dispute Though there may not be any demand- customer may have some objection and raise a debit note in future.
-It lead to higher working capital. - (iii) Classifying under wrong heading considering applicability of the same rate- This may not have any commercial impact as there is no rate difference.
-However when the rate changes there may be a problem. - (iv) Classifying the supplies based on convenience of operation This may not be advisable as it is bound to lead to disputes for self as well as the customers. - (v) Classifying the supplies incorrectly to claim of exemption This would also be disastrous as demands if any can cripple the enterprise. - (vi) Classifying the services considering the place of supply to claim as export etc This can lead to a) demand for GST as supply is liable b) denial of credit due to time lapse or if longer period invoked and c) Demand for excess refund with interest and penalties. - (vii) Similar to above classifying differently to avoid Reverse charge mechanism.
+- (i) Classifying the supply for lower rate of GST without merit.
+This may be due to competition or due to the fact that the buyer is unable to avail the credit. - (ii) Classifying the supply under higher slab to avoid disputes.
+Though there may not be any demand, the customer may have some objection and raise a debit note in future.
+It leads to higher working capital.

+- (iii) Classifying under wrong heading considering applicability of the same rate.
+This may not have any commercial impact as there is no rate difference.
+However, when the rate changes there may be a problem. - (iv) Classifying the supplies based on convenience of operation.
+This may not be advisable as it is bound to lead to disputes for self as well as the customers. - (v) Classifying the supplies incorrectly to claim exemption.
+This would also be disastrous as demands if any can cripple the enterprise. - (vi) Classifying the services considering the place of supply to claim as export etc. This can lead to (a) demand for GST as supply is liable, (b) denial of credit due to time lapse or if longer period invoked, and, (c) demand for excess refund with interest and penalties. - (vii) Similar to the above classifying differently to avoid Reverse charge mechanism.
 This could also lead to demand. - (viii) Classifying under residuary entry when specific entry or general entry is available.

-The proper classification is the foundation to avoid disputes with customers as well as demands from the revenue.
+Proper classification is the foundation to avoid disputes with customers as well as demands from the Revenue.
 The applicability of rates (which have changed in between) and exemptions (have been notified and withdrawn) requires the updated knowledge as well as the information of the past changes.